alderAcres/hashTableExtension-/README.md

-#Precourse-Assessment
+#Week-1-Assessment

 ##Summary
-The precourse assessment will be used to assess your understanding of the material provided in the past week.
+Week 1 assessment will be used to assess your understanding of the material provided in the past week.
 At the end of the period, commit your work and submit a pull request.

-Unlike the precourse projects, assessment will not come with a built-in testing suite.
-Feel free to test in the console or create your own tests.

 ##How do I get started?
 1. Complete the challenge in located in src/HashTable.js.